bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # How my code works #

 # How testing was carried out #
+There are 1000 test cases.

+Each test case generates a set of 2 random numbers whose lengths vary between 100 and 1000 digits.

+A counter is incremented each time, the vedic algorithm performs better than the karatsuba algorithm.

+In the end, the success rate is calculated.

-# Source of other algorithms used for comparison #
+# Source of other algorithms #
-The Karatsuba algorithm used for testing was taken from here :
+The Karatsuba algorithm used for testing was copied from user LogicalX : https://www.codewars.com/kata/reviews/59d4a77792836c2ee100048b/groups/5f46c09915fbdc0001312497

-The grade-school multiplication algorithm used for testing was taken from here :

-Another version of vedic math multiplication method, i presume, was found here :

-All the above algorithms perform worse than the criss-cross method.
+I also tested other versions of the Karatsuba algorithm but the result was same.